Is it Safe to Buy a House with Foundation Problems?

 There’s so much to consider when you’re buying a house, whether it’s in Austin, San Marcos, or a Texas city in between.
 In fact, you may be so caught up in the process that you may overlook one valuable detail: the condition of the home’s foundation.
 A problematic house foundation may mean that the current sellers either didn’t want to deal with the problem, or it’s so bad that it’s beyond repair.

 As a homebuyer, the last thing you want is to be stuck with a faulty foundation, especially if adds to the cost of the home you’re buying.
-It can be heartbreaking to discover foundation problems on a home you love, as well as a major dealbreaker.
-And with more and more buyers doing virtual tours of potential homes (due to COVID-19) instead of in person visits, you may find that some of the stickier details, like foundation problems, aren’t visible to you at all until AFTER you’re in a contract on a home.
+It can be heartbreaking to discover foundation problems in a home you love, as well as a major deal-breaker.
+And with more and more buyers doing virtual tours of potential homes (due to COVID-19) instead of in-person visits, you may find that some of the stickier details, like foundation problems, aren’t visible to you at all until AFTER you’re in a contract on a home.